 Tuition & Housing

-Students must meet diving, equipment, and medical pre-requisites as outlined in the application in order to participate in this program.
+Students must meet the following diving, equipment, and medical prerequisites in order to participate in this program:

 Photos from the 2013 Fieldschool

 About the Lake Champlain Maritime Museum and its Staff